Quick Start Guide

-(5) At this point you can place the needle inside the device.
-This can be either done before starting up the device or after the start up.
-If you would like to insert the needle after the initial start up make sure the display shows “Stop” on the bottom right of the screen.
+(5) At this point, you can place the needle inside the device.
+This can be either done before starting up the device or after the startup.
+If you would like to insert the needle after the initial startup makes sure the display shows “Stop” on the bottom right of the screen.
 This will mean that the device is not power up yet.
 If you would like to work with the bent needle, it is advisable you bend the needle before placing it inside the device.
-Your will find that the needle can be relatively easily bent using your fingers.
+You will find that the needle can be relatively easily bent using your fingers.
 It is not important how the needle is bent and the angle or even that it is bent at all.
 The needle is only bent to increase ease of operation and it does not have any effect on how the device will perform during normal use.

 Figure 9.
 Once you placed the needle inside the needle holder simply screw the white head to secure the needle.
 Avoid over tightening.

 To insert the needle into the device, first unscrew the white head and this will automatically release the needle holder as shown in figure 8.
 Insert the needle into the holder and screw the white head until tight.
 Make sure you do not use too much force (do not over-tighten) as this is not necessary and it could break the device.
 Once the Device has started up you can see on the screen the Battery level, the power level bar.
 In order to power up the electrode press the On/Off button on the remote control while pointing it towards the screen on the device.